Most stories that start off like Elizabeth Smart's do not have happy endings.

 She was not questioned about why she didn't attempt to escape during a week-long period when Mitchell was in jail after breaking into a church in San Diego.

 At trial, Smart testified that she had been treated like an animal.
-Before he raped her the first time, she had pleaded with him to stop, saying, "I'm just a little girl."
+Before Mitchell raped her the first time, she had pleaded with him to stop, saying, "I'm just a little girl."

 Mitchell's attorney didn't question Smart's version of events; rather, he continued to insist his client was insane.

-Asked by the prosecution to describe her captor, Smart didn't hold back.
+Asked in court to describe her captor, Smart didn't hold back.
 "Evil, wicked, manipulative, sneaky, selfish, greedy, not spiritual, not religious and not close to God," she said.

 When he was sentenced, she looked Mitchell in the face and declared, "You will never hurt me again."

-Since graduating from high school, Smart has spent the last 11 years advocating for victims of sexual violence and pushing for more comprehensive laws to protect children from violent crime.
-Her memoir, My Story, written with Chris Stewart, was published in 2013 and she narrated and served as a producer on the Lifetime movie premiering tonight, I Am Elizabeth Smart.
+Smart has spent more than 15 years advocating for victims of sexual violence and pushing for more comprehensive laws to protect children.
+Her memoir, My Story, written with Chris Stewart, was published in 2013 and she narrated and served as a producer on the 2017 Lifetime movie I Am Elizabeth Smart.

-Alana Boden plays Smart, Skeet Ulrich plays Mitchell and Deirdre Lovejoy is Barzee.
+Alana Boden played Smart, Skeet Ulrich played Mitchell and Deirdre Lovejoy was Barzee.
 Smart recalled to the Deseret News seeing Ulrich on set "and it was just kind of like this moment of being taken aback because he looked so much like Brian Mitchell," she said.
 The actor himself, she noted, was "lovely and kind."

 "It's a pretty gruesome story," Smart said.
 "Certainly a lot of very bad things happen, and I thought, 'How could you possibly show that without it either coming off as dark and terrible and give you nightmares at night, or sugar-coating everything and making it seem like, 'Oh, this terrible thing happened but it really wasn't that bad, and then a miracle happened?'"